Jean-Jacques Greffet

 Light Emissions by Solids: A Unified Model

-Light emission by electronic excitations of a solid is often described using a list of different microscopic processes such as incandescence, fluorescence, electroluminescence, scintillation, cathodoluminescence, light emission by inelastic tunneling.
-These processes are associated to electronic transitions but for most of them, no quantitative theories are available.
+Light emission by electronic excitations of a solid is often described using a list of microscopic processes such as incandescence, fluorescence, electroluminescence, scintillation, cathodoluminescence and light emission by inelastic tunneling.
+These processes are associated with electronic transitions, but no quantitative theories are available for most of them.
 One difficulty is that beyond the microscopic transition responsible for the emission in the bulk, it is necessary to model the extraction of the photon out of the emitter.
-On the other hand, electrical engineers can compute emission by currents in complex environments such as cavities or antennas which modify drastically the process.
+On the other hand, electrical engineers can compute emissions by currents in complex environments such as cavities or antennas, which modify drastically the process.
 We will present in the talk a general framework that reconciles the two points of view and can be used to derive a quantitative model of light emission by solids.
-Applications to thermal emission and electroluminescence, photoluminescence by metals, laser and photon Bose-Einstein condensation will be discussed.
+We will explore applications to thermal emission and electroluminescence, photoluminescence by metals, laser and photon Bose-Einstein condensation.

 About the Speaker